HeMan/MySensor/README.md

 MySensor
 ========

-This uses an Aruino that takes data from 1-wire sensors (DS18B20) and a DHT sensor and sends it over 433 MHz sender.
+This uses an Arduino that takes data from 1-wire sensors (DS18B20) and a DHT sensor and sends it over 433 MHz sender.
 Depends on:
 - [OneWire][1]
 - [DHT][2]